Changing a Parenting Plan (Custody)

 Substantial changes include things like: a parent has developed an illegal drug problem; child abuse or neglect has occurred; the child is struggling with mental health issues; the child is doing poorly in school because of the other parent; or a parent is unable to continue the current timesharing schedule.

-CLSMF provides legal assistance to parents or people that need to change or modify the terms of their court-approved Parenting Plan and Parental Responsibility, Child Support, and Alimony.
-This informational page is for Florida residents who have already filed and completed a divorce or paternity case with a Parenting Plan.
+CLS provides legal assistance to parents or people that need to change or modify the terms of their court-approved Parenting Plan and Parental Responsibility, Child Support, and Alimony.
+This informational page is for Florida residents who have already filed and completed a divorce or paternity case with a Parenting Plan

 For people who need to file court documents themselves, check out the court’s mobile app.
 Find information here.